uschpc/reframe-tests/README.md

 ## Purpose

-The CARC [ReFrame](https://reframe-hpc.readthedocs.io/en/stable/index.html) system regression tests are designed to be short-running and to cover broad functionality.
+The CARC [ReFrame](https://reframe-hpc.readthedocs.io/en/stable/index.html) system regression tests for the Discovery and Endeavour clusters are designed to be short-running and to cover broad functionality.
 The tests include:

 - Lmod software modules
 - Programming environments (e.g., compilers, toolchains, MPI libraries)